What is Accounting? And Why Does it Matter For Small Businesses?

 Here’s the simplest way we can explain it.

-A simple definition of ‘accounting’
+A simple definition of “accounting”

 You can think of accounting as a big machine that you put raw financial information into—records of all your business transactions, taxes, projections, etc.—that then spits out an easy to understand story about the financial state of your business.

-Accounting tells you whether or not you’re making a profit, what your cash flow is, what the current value and state of your company’s assets and liabilities is, and which parts of your business are actually making money.
+Accounting tells you whether or not you’re making a profit, what your cash flow is, what the current value of your company’s assets and liabilities is, and which parts of your business are actually making money.

 The accounting cycle

-The process of accounting begins the moment you enter a business transaction—any activity or event that involves your business’s money—into your company’s ledger.
+Accounting begins the moment you enter a business transaction—any activity or event that involves your business’s money—into your company’s ledger.

 Recording business transactions this way is called bookkeeping.
-And bookkeeping is the first step of what accountants call the “accounting cycle”, a long and complicated series of rules designed to take in raw financial information and spit out accurate and consistent financial reports.
+And bookkeeping is the first step of what accountants call the “accounting cycle”: a process designed to take in raw financial information and spit out accurate and consistent financial reports.

-The accounting cycle is comprised of five major steps:
+The accounting cycle has six major steps:

 Generally accepted accounting principles (GAAP)

-1. The statements produced by managerial accounting are for internal use only.
+- The statements produced by managerial accounting are for internal use only.

-2. They’re generated much more frequently—often on a quarterly or monthly basis.
+- They’re generated much more frequently—often on a quarterly or monthly basis.

 Tax accounting is regulated by the Internal Revenue Service (IRS), and the IRS legally requires that your tax accounting adhere to the Internal Revenue Code (IRC).

-If financial accounting is all about communicating the financial health of your company to the public, and managerial accounting is all about helping you make good internal business decisions, tax accounting is all about making sure that you don’t pay more tax than you are legally required to by the IRS.
+Tax accounting is all about making sure that you don’t pay more tax than you are legally required to by the IRS.